airpartners/hepa-summer23/guides/OH_data_guide.md

 * `reduction` contains two heatmaps and two CSV files from `OH_efficacy.Rmd` that summarize overall percentage reduction in pollutant levels by the air purifiers
 * `scatterplot` contains a variety of scatterplots with one or two lines of best fit, as well as a time-series plot of PM 2.5 vs. UFP.
 * `violinplot` contains violinplots generated from `OH_violinplot.Rmd`
+* `decay` contains csv files of summary statistics of decay constants

 ---